Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 A comparison of the expansion bounds \( \lambda \) computed for $2^{10}$ uniform intervals into which the parameter interval \( \Omega=[1.4,2] \) was split against the individual parameter values taken as the endpoints of these intervals is shown in Figure~\ref{fig:intervals}.
 It is clear that the estimates obtained for the intervals are substantially worse than those for the individual parameter values.

-With the expansion of the quadratic map of up to~$2$, the intervals of parameters of size approximately $6 \cdot 10^{-4}$ are relatively large.
-Therefore, we conducted similar computations with the interval $\Omega = [1.4,2]$ split into $2^{11}$, $2^{12}$, \ldots, and $2^{17} = 131\,072$ subintervals.
-We compared the expansion exponents obtained for individual values and intervals at these resolutions.

-The results of these extended computations are shown in Figure~\ref{fig:intervals_10_17}.
-One can see that the differences between the obtained values for intervals of parameters and those obtained for individual values of the parameters are gradually decreasing with the increase in the number of intervals (and thus the decrease in their widths).
-It is worth to note that the calculations for intervals were longer than for individual parameter values; for example, they took over $16$ hours in the case of $2^{13}$ intervals, compared to less than $4$ hours for the $2^{13}+1$ individual parameter values.
+In Figure~\ref{fig:intervals_10_17} we see that the differences between the expansion estimate obtained for intervals of parameters and those obtained for individual values of the parameters are gradually decreasing with the increase in the number of intervals (and thus the decrease in their widths).
+We note that the calculations for intervals were longer than for individual parameter values; for example, they took over $16$ hours in the case of $2^{13}$ intervals, compared to less than $4$ hours for the individual parameter values.
 This difference is mainly due to the higher number of edges in the constructed graphs.